Cryptologic Electronic Warfare Support (CrEWS)®

 The Missing Layer in Fleet EW Modernization

-• It does not replace legacy consoles.
+• It is designed to complement legacy consoles.

-• It does not conflict with operational doctrine.
+• It aligns with existing operational doctrine.

 ZTEG™ Services: Secure, Flexible Delivery of Software and Data Updates